Home

 M.F.A. from the

-group instructor for over 20 years, teaching at various studio and educational
+group instructor for 30 years, teaching at various studio and educational

 venues, including The Acting Studio, The Actors' Conservatory, The Ruth Foreman Theatre, Ensemble Stage Company,